Evaluating Useful Surrogate Models for Configuration Tuning Beyond Accuracy: A Fitness Landscape Analysis Perspective: Fine-grained Prediction of Model Usefulness for Configuration Tuning via

 \item \textbf{Foresee the promising model-tuner pairs for a target system}.
 When it is possible to measure configuration performance samples for a target system, \approach~can then directly predict the promising model-tuner pair(s).
 One can then choose to follow the same pairs, or at least the output serves as a foundation to reason about different design alternatives.

 \item \textbf{Predict the useful models under a tuner for a target system.} It is not uncommon that the tuner has already been decided for a target system.
-As such, with the measured data, \approach~can also hint at the more useful models for the selected tuner, reducing the efforts required to investigate all the alternatives. \end{itemize}
+As such, with the measured data, \approach~can also hint at the more useful models for the selected tuner without the need to investigate all the alternatives. \end{itemize}